Naveen-Negi721700/sudoku-solver/README.md

+# Sudoku Solver

-A Sudoku Solver developed using C++ that efficiently solves a 9×9 Sudoku puzzle using the backtracking algorithm.
-The program takes an incomplete Sudoku grid as input and computes the correct solution while following all Sudoku rules
+A Sudoku Solver implemented in C++ that solves a 9x9 Sudoku puzzle using the backtracking algorithm.
+The program automatically fills missing numbers while ensuring all Sudoku rules are satisfied.

+## Technology Used
+- C++

+## Author
+Naveen Negi